faas-facts/fact/Readme.md

 ### Library

-The fact libary offers multiple way to extend collectors and output formats.
+The fact library offers multiple way to extend collectors and output formats.
-All libaries use the golang io.Reader/io.Writer interfaces for input and output.
+All libraries use the golang io.Reader/io.Writer interfaces for input and output.

 If you want to use an existing collector and programmatically react to new traces you can also implement a TraceObserver:
 ```